The amount of water saved is equivalent to the daily use of 5,000 residents.

 After a water plant rehabilitation and ultrafilter (UF) membrane addition, the City of Mankato and Bolton & Menk identified a significant source of water being lost in the drinking water treatment process.
 UF membranes require frequent "backwashing".
-The backwashing process, which utilizes treated drinking water from the distribution system, was consuming 450,000 gallons of useful water per day that could be re-treated and returned back to the drinking water supply.
+The backwashing process, which uses treated drinking water from the distribution system, was consuming 450,000 gallons of useful water per day that could be re-treated and returned back to the drinking water supply.
 Instead, water was discharged directly to the sanitary sewer system.
-In realizing disadvantages, the City worked closely with the Minnesota Department of Health to develop a "reclamation" system to return water back to the treatment process.
+In realizing disadvantages, the city worked closely with the Minnesota Department of Health to develop a "reclamation" system to return water back to the treatment process.
 The amount of water saved is equivalent to the daily use of 5,000 residents.

 - Award 1 American Public Works Association – 2017 Public Works Project of the Year